sam-810/BRL-project-Samriddhi-Shukla/README.md

 # BRL-project-Samriddhi-Shukla

-Project Idea: an api which took html as input and return all the text within a paragraph tag (<p>).
+Project Idea: an api which took html as input and return all the text within a paragraph tag.